-- Section 6: Outfall Severity Index Requires the assignment of a severity score for prioritizing outfall follow-up investigation, if necessary.
-A tip for completing Section 6 includes: - ✓ The severity of concern at an outfall is best judged by the outfall inspector.
-The rating system provided on the form is intended to provide consistency and guidance; but the intuition of the inspector overrides the scoring rules. - Section 7: Any Non-illicit Discharge Concerns The inspector performing the outfall screening should identify any other concerns such as trash, overgrowth prohibiting flow, or structural concerns of the outfall (e.g., collapsed pipe).
+- Section 8: Outfall Channel Rating Requires the assignment of a severity score for prioritizing outfall follow-up investigation, if necessary.
+A tip for completing Section 8 includes: - ✓ The severity of concern at an outfall is best judged by the outfall inspector.
+The rating system provided on the form is intended to provide consistency and guidance; but the intuition of the inspector overrides the scoring rules. - Section 9: Any Non-illicit Discharge Concerns The inspector should identify any other concerns such as trash, overgrowth prohibiting flow, or structural concerns of the outfall (e.g., collapsed pipe).